 - a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people.
-Click here to enter text. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
-Click here to enter text.
+No. The University is an equal opportunities employer and seeks to provide equality for all, including persons with disabilities.
+This includes decisions relating to access to training. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.